po1sigala/live/01-Class-Content/03-JavaScript-dev/01-Activities/14-Stu_Iteration/README.md

 ## Instructions

-* It is done when I store the name of five of my classmates in a single variable named `students`.
+* It is done when the names of five classmates are stored in a single variable named `students`.

-* It is done when I use the array property `length` to log the total number of elements in the `students` array.
+* It is done when the total number of elements in the `students` array is logged to the console.

-* It is done when I iterate over the `students` array and the greeting "Great to see you, CLASSMATE_NAME" logs to the console for each classmate.
+* It is done when using a for loop the greeting "Great to see you, CLASSMATE_NAME" logs to the console for each classmate's name in the `students` array.

 ## 💡 Hint